peter-bread/homebrew-tap/CONTRIBUTING.md

    `test-bot` has passed.
 1. Only the Cellarman GitHub App has permission to write to `main`.

+With all the validation in the `publish` workflow and the branch protection ruleset, it should be impossible to ever push bad code or bad formulae onto ``

 ## Adding a new formula

 Tap the repository if you haven't already: